open-cluster-management-io/enhancements/enhancements/sig-policy/89-operator-policy-kind/README.md

 are restricted as specified below, then the `installPlanApproval` field on the Subscription will always be Manual, regardless of the setting here.

-The `spec.allowedCSVs` list specifies what installed versions are considered Compliant when the policy is in `inform` mode, and which InstallPlans can be approved when in `enforce` mode.
-Only exact matches are considered, except for a special value, "*" which matches any version.
-This field must be set, and must have at least one item.
+In "musthave" mode, the `spec.versions` list specifies what installed versions are considered Compliant when the policy is in `inform` mode, and which InstallPlans can be approved when in `enforce` mode.
+Conversely, in "mustnothave" mode, this list specifies which versions are considered NonCompliant.
+Only exact matches are considered.
+If the list is unset or empty, then any version on the cluster will be considered a match.

-The `spec.removalBehavior` field allows configuration of what will be removed when the policy is deleted.
+The `spec.removalBehavior` field allows configuration of what may be removed by the controller.
+It has no effect when the policy is in "inform" mode.
+When the policy is in "musthave" mode, and the policy is deleted, then controller will remove the types marked for deletion here.
+In "mustnothave" mode, the specified types will be removed if they appear, in order to drive the cluster towards compliance.
 Each kind that might be deleted should support `Keep` and `Delete`, and can potentially have additional values specific to the resources in question.
 For example, the OperatorGroup should likely only be removed if it isn't being used by another subscription.